fainorr/hallway_sim/README.md

 ## LAUNCH:
-Any simulation in Gazebo requires a launch file, which in general create an empty world, spawn URDF descriptions of robots or environments, and run nodes to manipulate any ROS topics.
+Any simulation in Gazebo requires a launch file, which creates an empty world, spawns URDF descriptions of robots or environments, and runs nodes to manipulate any ROS topics.

 1. **hallway.launch**: this launch file runs a full hallway navigation simulation.
 It generates a randomized hallway, spawns the robot, and controls it using the obstacle avoidance node **lidar_quad_node.py**.
 All the results are echoed to three associated .txt files automatically created and stored in the eval directory for post-processing with **eval_sim.py**.

 2. **room.launch**: this launch file spawns the basic four-sided **room.urdf** with the lidar_nav robot and three "people" who act with a random velocity.
 The robot is controlled in the same manner as the hallway simulation, but the robot data is not echoed to a .txt file.

+3. **elevator.launch**: this launch file loads the **elevator.urdf** and controls its door based on contact with the outer button.

+4. **buttonpress.launch**: as part of the final integration step, this file inserts the **floatinghead** robot with arm attached and the elevator model to test the button press action.
+The [**floatinghead repository**](https://github.com/dentinge/floatinghead_description), [**arm description**](https://github.com/MikeFischer1/arm_description), and [**depth camera library**](https://github.com/MikeFischer1/dcam_description) must all be cloned in the workspace.

 ## SCRIPTS:
 This folder contains any necessary ROS nodes for running simulations, both in python (.py) or shell command (.sh) format.
 It also contains the necessary functions that nodes rely on.

+**robot control files**

 1. **lidar_quad_node.py**: this is the primary ROS node for controlling the robot.
 It subscribes to the LIDAR scan data and sends it to the **lidar_compare.py** python script.
 This node is also where the navigation parameters are established.